filipw/maybe-liboqs-dotnet/README.md

 1. **Build the native liboqs library:**

+    On Windows, run the PowerShell script:
    ```powershell
    .\build-dotnet-liboqs.ps1
    ```

+    On Linux, run the bash script:
+    ```bash
+    ./build-dotnet-liboqs-linux.sh
+    ```

+    On Mac, use:
+    ```bash
+    ./build-dotnet-liboqs-macos.sh
+    ```

    This will:
    - Configure and build liboqs as a shared library
-   - Copy the resulting `oqs.dll` to the appropriate directories
+   - Copy the resulting DLL/so/dylib to the appropriate directories
    - Enable common quantum-resistant algorithms (ML-KEM, ML-DSA, Kyber, Dilithium, Falcon, FrodoKEM)

 2. **Build the .NET libraries:**